-At the Mariana Trench, the west-moving Pacific Plate converges against the Mariana Plate (this type of plate junction is called a convergent plate boundary).
-The Pacific Plate is forced beneath the Mariana Plate, and as the sinking plate moves deeper into the mantle, fluids are released from the rock causing the overlying mantle to partially melt.
+At the Mariana Trench, the west-moving Pacific Plate converges against the Phillipine Plate (this type of plate junction is called a convergent plate boundary).
+The Pacific Plate is forced beneath the Philippine Plate.
+As it descends. the edge of the Phillipine Plate becomes more dense and pulls the plate down, causing the plate's overall westward movement.
+As the sinking plate moves deeper into the mantle, fluids are released from the rock causing the overlying mantle to partially melt.
 The new magma (molten rock) rises and may erupt violently to form volcanoes, often forming arcs of islands along the convergent boundary.
-The Mariana Islands are the result of this volcanic activity, which frequently causes earthquakes as well.
+The Mariana Islands are the result of this volcanic activity.
+The subduction processes that produce volcanoes can also cause major earthquakes.
 The movement of the Pacific Ocean tectonic plate has been likened to a huge conveyor belt on which new crust is formed at the oceanic spreading ridges off the western coasts of North and South America, and older crust is recycled to the lower mantle at the convergent plate boundaries of the western Pacific.
-The Marianas Trench includes the Challenger Deep, the deepest known area of Earth's ocean (10,916 meters; 35,814 feet deep).
+The Mariana Trench includes the Challenger Deep, the deepest known area of Earth's ocean (10,916 meters; 35,814 feet deep).